Ujazdów Castle: History

 Consequently, between 1784 and 1789 the castle was yet again rebuilt, this time by Stanisław Zawadzki, who converted it into military barracks.
 The outbuildings were enlarged substantially.
 Since that time the building housed the Lithuanian Foot Guard Regiment and the 10th Foot Regiment.
-During the Kościuszko's Uprising the castle was the main centre of conscription for the 20th Foot Regiment.
+During the Kościuszko Uprising the castle was the main centre of conscription for the 20th Foot Regiment.
 After the Partitions of Poland, during the Prussian occupation of Warsaw, the building was abandoned.
 After the proclamation of the Duchy of Warsaw it was again restored to the army and was converted into a military hospital.
 However, the plans of converting it to the Central Military Hospital of the Polish Army were postponed by the Congress of Vienna which awarded the Congress Poland to Russia.
 On April 1, 1818 the hospital was officially opened.
 It had places for up to 1000 wounded soldiers.
 After the outbreak of the November Uprising the hospital was enlarged to 1250 beds and an additional annex with places for 600 was opened in the nearby Łazienki complex.

 After the fall of the uprising, the Russian garrison of Warsaw was significantly strengthened, while the Polish military units were disbanded.
-A new central military hospital was built next to what became the Park Ujazdowski and the castle became more of a barrack for the Russian military personnel.
+A new central military hospital was built next to what became the Ujazdów Park and the castle became more of a barrack for the Russian military personnel.
 Around 1850 the outbuildings were again rebuilt by Jerzy Karol Völck, but were partially demolished 20 years afterwards.
 After the outbreak of World War I the building was again converted to a provisional hospital by the Russians.
 Captured by the German army in 1915, on April 10, 1917 it was transferred to the Polish Legions and became the main military hospital for Polish units fighting alongside the Central Powers (the more modern Ujazdów hospital located nearby remained a German-only hospital).

 After Poland regained her independence in 1918, the internal design of the castle was yet again modified.
 Since the 1920s it housed several parts of the Warsaw NCO school.
 The main staircase was restored to its 18th-century representative design.
 An interesting feature of the staircase was a set of stone tablets placed there May 15, 1927, commemorating the names of all known Polish military medics who perished in wars between 1797 and 1920.
 Additional tablets commemorated Karol Kaczkowski, Zdzisław Lubaszewski and a sculpture by Edward Wittig commemorating all military medics.
 After the Polish Defensive War of 1939, the Red Cross organized a school for WIA soldiers.
 The castle was burnt out and damaged by the Germans following the Warsaw Uprising of 1944.